namuol/react-seamstress/README.md

 ```

 In the canonical approach, our styles were ordered in such a
-way that `busyStyle` was always last.
+way that `busyStyle` was always last, causing the `expectedStyle`'s opacity
+param to be overridden when the user needs it to be the other way around.

 Rather than simply reordering the styles in the array and potentially breaking
 other people's projects, you decide the only way around this is to